Satisfactory Academic Progress

 Standards of Satisfactory Academic Progress

-Please note, the College of Mount St. Joseph also uses this policy to determine eligibility for state and institutional financial aid programs including tuition remission benefits.
+Please note, Mount St. Joseph University also uses this policy to determine eligibility for state and institutional financial aid programs including tuition remission benefits.
 These financial aid standards of academic progress are separate from, and in addition to, academic standards required by the College for continued enrollment.

 Monitoring: At the end of spring semester, the Student Administrative Services Office will review students’ progress during the previous three semesters.
 All periods of enrollment are reviewed, including semesters during which no financial aid was received.
 Students who have been awarded financial aid for a “borrower based year” (BBY) rather than a traditional academic year, will be reviewed at the end of each BBY.
 Any student who is not meeting the SAP standards will have their aid eligibility terminated.